tonyseben/AndroidStr/README.md

 Just provide the path to the `res` folder of your android project and AndroidStr will read the default `strings.xml` as well as the `strings.xml` of all languages you may already have in your project.

 1. Download AndroidStr.
-Open your terminal/command prompt and cd to AndroidStr.
+Open your terminal/command prompt and cd to AndroidStr directory.

 2. Once in AndroidStr, type in the following and hit enter.